benwilcock/backstagecon-2023/docs/the-backchat-plugin.md

 ## Use Cases

 There are a number of reasons why it could be helpful for developers to have access to an AI in Backstage.
+Here is just a selection of the potential use cases where access to generative AI could boost your productivity.

 ![Backchat use cases](./images/backchat-use-cases-1.png)
 ![More Backchat use cases](./images/backchat-use-cases-2.png)

 ## Roadmap

-What I'd really like to do is to transform this Backchat plugin into a fully integrated OpenAI API client, but I need your help.
+What I'd really like to do is transform this Backchat plugin into a fully integrated open-source OpenAI API client for Backstage, but I need your help!
 Interested?
 Contact me directly on [LinkedIn](https://www.linkedin.com/in/benwilcock/) or GitHub if you'd like to contribute!